ryzokuken/draft-ryzokuken-datetime-updated/README.md

 # Date and Time on the Internet: Timestamps with additional information

-This repository contains a WIP IETF I-D that seeks to replace [RFC 3339](https://tools.ietf.org/html/rfc3339) by allowing additional information like the timezone and calendar to be specified at the end of the timestamp.
+This repository contains a WIP IETF I-D that seeks to replace [RFC 3339](https://tools.ietf.org/html/rfc3339) by making the following updates:

+1. Timestamps can now contain additional information including but not limited to timezone and calendar.
+2. The usage of 2-digit years is now no longer permitted.
+3. The usage of the extended year format (6-digit with sign) is now allowed.
+4. Numeric offsets can now include section and sub-second precision.
+5. The RFC no longer contains an ABNF grammar describing ISO 8601.

 ## View